 SplitStore is a freestanding compacting blockstore that allows you to keep a small 60 GiB to 275 GiB working set in a hot blockstore and reliably archive out-of-scope objects in a coldstore.
-The coldstore can also be a discard-store, whereby out-of-scope objects are discarded, or a universal badger blockstore, which can be periodically garbage collected according to configurable user retention policies.
-The universal badger blockstore is the default storage type.
+The coldstore can also be a discard store, whereby out-of-scope objects are discarded, a universal store, which will store all chain data or a messages store which will only store on-chain messages.
+The messages badger blockstore is the default storage type.

 To enable the splitstore, edit

 [Chainstore] # type: bool # env var: LOTUS_CHAINSTORE_ENABLESPLITSTORE EnableSplitstore = true